burhanrashid52/PhotoEditor/README.md

 `mPhotoEditor.addText(inputText, colorCode);`

-It will take default fonts provided in the builder,If you want diffrent fonts for diffrent text you can set typeface with each text like this
+It will take default fonts provided in the builder,If you want different fonts for different text you can set typeface with each text like this

 `mPhotoEditor.addText(mTypeface,inputText, colorCode);`

-In order to edit the text you need the view which you will reacive in you PhotoEditor callback.This callback will trigger when you **Long Press** the added text
+In order to edit the text you need the view which you will receive in you PhotoEditor callback.This callback will trigger when you **Long Press** the added text

  ```
  mPhotoEditor.setOnPhotoEditorListener(new OnPhotoEditorListener() {